May 1968 Dahomeyan presidential election

 Presidential elections were held in Dahomey on 5 May 1968.
+Former presidents, vice-presidents, ministers, and presidents of the National Assembly were banned.
+The main former leaders and leaders of the 1950s, Hubert Maga, Sourou Migan Apithy, and Justin Ahomadégbé, were therefore banned.
 Basile Adjou won with 84% of the vote, but the results were invalidated due to insufficient voter turnout (turnout was just 26%).

+The military government appointed doctor Émile Derlin Zinsou on July 17, 1968, on the condition that he be accepted by a referendum.
 A referendum on 28 July resulted in Émile Derlin Zinsou being confirmed as president.